-Travel writing – an individual telling a story about a journey through a landscape – is one of the world’s most primal forms of literature.
+Travel writing – an individual telling a story about a journey through a landscape – is one of the world’s most primitive forms of literature.
 Tales of travel take us back to man’s deepest literary roots, to the Epic of Gilgamesh and the wanderings of the Pandava brothers in the Mahabharata.
-Like epic poetry, but unlike the novel, the travel book has appeared spontaneously in almost all the world’s classical and medieval cultures, from the journeys of Hsuan Tsang in India and Basho in Japan, through the topographies of Ibn Battuta and Marco Polo, to the Celtic monks venturing westwards on their immram wonder-journeys.
+Like epic poetry, but unlike the novel, the travel book has appeared spontaneously in almost all the world’s classical and medieval cultures, from the journeys of Hsuan Tsang in India and Basho in Japan, through the topographies of Ibn Battuta and Marco Polo, to the Celtic monks venturing westwards on their immortal wonder-journeys.

-Macfarlane can also tell a good story, and is companionable and funny: unlike many nature writers, he likes people, and his landscapes are filled not just with animals, stones and plants, but the countrymen – sailors, botanists, poets, archaeologists and crofters – who inhabit these remote places.
+Macfarlane can also tell a good story and is companionable and funny: unlike many nature writers, he likes people, and his landscapes are filled not just with animals, stones and plants but the countrymen – sailors, botanists, poets, archaeologists and crofters – who inhabit these remote places.
 Some he seeks out for their knowledge, others for their stories.
-One he admires for “his ability to read landscapes back into being, and to hold multiple eras of history in plain sight”.
+One he admires for “his ability to read landscapes back into being and to hold multiple eras of history in plain sight”.

-With this mastery of both travel and nature writing he brings together into confluence two great streams of British nonfiction.
+With this mastery of travel and nature writing, he brings into confluence two great streams of British nonfiction.
 There are echoes here of Roger Deakin, Ted Hughes and WG Sebald, and, more faintly, of their American counterparts, Peter Matthiessen and Barry Lopez.
 But Macfarlane seems to have learned especially from the careful observation and incandescent prose of one of his heroes, JA Baker, the anonymous Essex librarian who wrote one of the great classics of 20th-century nature writing, The Peregrine, a book that Macfarlane has championed and for whose US edition he wrote a fine introduction.